sverweij/semver-try-require/README.md

 [dependency-cruiser ](https://github.com/sverweij/dependency-cruiser)
 seemed like a good candidate as it was not a thing that'd be unique to dependency-cruiser, and would probably be easier to maintain on its own anyway.
-I named it `tigerclaws-try-require` until I realized the _semver_ check was what distinguished it from the other try-require like npm modules out there.

 [dependency-cruiser](https://github.com/sverweij/dependency-cruiser)
-now uses semver-try-require in the [transpiler wrappers](https://github.com/sverweij/dependency-cruiser/tree/develop/src/extract/transpile) and it enables it to cruise typescript, coffeescript and livescript code without having to ship the heavy duty compilers for these languages.
+used to use semver-try-require in its [transpiler wrappers](https://github.com/sverweij/dependency-cruiser/tree/develop/src/extract/transpile) and it enabled it to cruise typescript, coffeescript and livescript code without having to ship the heavy duty compilers for these languages.

+These days dependency-cruiser has embedded this functionality in its codebase to simplify maintenance.

 ## License